 On Monday, November 12, 2018 , during the Internet Governance Forum at UNESCO’s headquarters in Paris, the French President Emmanuel Macron announced an international agreement referred to as the “Paris Call for Trust and Security in Cyberspace.”
 The agreement was signed by over 50 countries as well as businesses, including Facebook, Google, and Microsoft, and other organizations.
 Australia, the United States, Israel, Russia, and China are notably absent.

 The agreement first highlights what is the future of AI, the central role cyberspace plays in every aspect of present life and reaffirms the importance of international law in the use of information and communication technologies.
-In addition, the agreement encourages collaboration between governments, the private sector, and civil society in the development of cybersecurity standards.
+In addition, the agreement encourages collaboration between governments, the private sector, cyber security services providers, and civil society in the development of cybersecurity standards.

 Recognizing the challenges, the agreement lists 9 specific areas in which the signatories are to assist one another.
 They include: